daniellerch/daniellerch.github.io/about.md

 meta-description: "Some information about Daniel Lerch Hostalot related to steganography"
 ---

-Daniel Lerch holds a BSc degree in Computer Science, a MSc degree in Free and Open Source Software (FOSS) and a <a href="https://github.com/daniellerch/papers/raw/master/dlerch2017thesis.pdf">PhD</a> in Network and Information Technologies from <a href="https://uoc.edu">Universitat Oberta de Catalunya</a> (UOC).
+Daniel Lerch holds a BSc degree in Computer Science, a MSc degree in Free and Open Source Software (FOSS) and a PhD in Network and Information Technologies from <a href="https://uoc.edu">Universitat Oberta de Catalunya</a> (UOC).
 He is member of KISON (K-ryptography and Information Security for Open Networks) research group and his research focuses on Steganography, Steganalysis, Image Processing and Machine learning.
-He is also an expert member at Criminal Use of Information Hiding (<a href="https://cuing.org/">CUIng</a>) Initiative (<a href="https://www.europol.europa.eu/about-europol/european-cybercrime-centre-ec3">Europol European Cybercrime Centre - EC3</a>).

-Daniel Lerch is the founder of <a href='http://neuron4.com'>Neuron4 Tech</a>, a company dedicated to developing innovative products powered by Artificial Intelligence.
 He is also associate professor of <a href='http://cv.uoc.edu/tren/trenacc/web/GAT_EXP.PLANDOCENTE?any_academico=20202&cod_asignatura=M1.878&idioma=CAS&pagina=PD_PREV_PORTAL'>Data Hiding</a> and <a href='http://cv.uoc.edu/tren/trenacc/web/GAT_EXP.PLANDOCENTE?any_academico=20202&cod_asignatura=75.601&idioma=CAS&pagina=PD_PREV_PORTAL'>Cryptography</a> at the <a href="https://uoc.edu">Universitat Oberta de Catalunya</a> (UOC).
+Daniel Lerch is an expert member at Criminal Use of Information Hiding (<a href="https://cuing.org/">CUIng</a>) Initiative (<a href="https://www.europol.europa.eu/about-europol/european-cybercrime-centre-ec3">Europol European Cybercrime Centre - EC3</a>).

 You can find Daniel Lerch at: